-Testosterone 1.62% gel is intended for the treatment of hypogonadal (testosterone serum concentration <300 ng/dL) in adult males.
+The current proposed product, Androgel 40,5 mg, transdermal gel in sachet, is a 16.2 mg/g testosterone gel supplied in a sachet containing 2.5 mg testosterone 1.62% transdermal gel (which is equal to 40.5 mg testosterone).
+Androgel 40,5 mg, gel is intended for the treatment of hypogonadal (testosterone serum concentration <300 ng/dL) in adult males.
 The male eugonadal testosterone range is 300 to 1000 ng/dL.
 In clinical practice the hypogonadal patient is titrated based on serum testosterone levels.
 Depending on the testosterone shortage, a testosterone gel can be prescribed.
 The skin serves as a reservoir for the sustained release of testosterone into the systemic circulation.
-The current proposed product is supplied in a gel pump capable of providing 1.25 g testosterone 1.62% gel (equals 20.25 mg testosterone) per actuation.
-Compared to the already marketed gels, the pump provides a more accurate dosing of testosterone to the patient (the smallest dose that can be applied is 2.5 g of gel containing 25 mg of testosterone).
-According to the SmPC, the product can be applied once daily on the upper arms/shoulders once daily, this is agreed and in line with the already marketed 1% testosterone gel.
+According to the SmPC, the product can be applied once daily on the upper arms/shoulders, this is agreed and in line with the already marketed 1% testosterone gel.
 Further specific interactions like post-dose washing, use of moisturisers and sunscreen lotion are stated in the SmPC.

 For this line extension application, the MAH submitted one clinical trial Phase III for safety and efficacy (pivotal study), three bioavailability studies and eight pharmacokinetic studies.
-The studies were performed with the already approved Androgel 16.2 mg/g (same product as Testogel 16.2 mg/g, with an alternative name).
+The studies were performed with the already approved Androgel 16.2 mg/g (same product as Androgel 40,5 mg, with an alternative name).
 An overview of the design and results of these studies is presented in the table below.